Condorcet loser criterion: Range voting

 Hence, L is the Range voting winner.

 Now, the Condorcet loser is determined.
 If all informations are removed that are not considered to determine the Condorcet loser, we have:

 Thus, L would be the Condorcet loser.

 Result: L is preferred only by one of the three voters, so L is the Condorcet loser.
-However, while the two voters preferring A over L rate both candidates nearly equal and L's supporter rates him clearly over A, L is elected Range voting winner.
-Hence, Range voting fails the Condorcet loser criterion.
+However, while the two voters preferring A over L rate both candidates nearly equal and L's supporter rates him clearly over A, L is elected range voting winner.
+Hence, range voting fails the Condorcet loser criterion.

-Alternatives

-The Condorcet loser criterion is based on the Condorcet winner criterion, but the two criteria are logically independent.
-One, the other, both, or neither may be satisfied depending on the voting system.

-A slightly weaker (easier to pass) version is the majority Condorcet loser criterion (MCLC), which requires that a candidate who can be defeated by a majority in a head-to-head competition against each other candidate, lose.
-It is possible for a system, such as Majority Judgment, which allows voters not to state a preference between two candidates, to pass the MCLC but not the CLC.